-This renovation in the historic Union Hill neighborhood of Church Hill is shockingly (check the photos out below) one of the easiest renovations we have done.
+These before and after renovation photos in the historic Union Hill neighborhood of Church Hill is shockingly one of the easiest renovations we have done.
 The house itself actually had really good bones.

 We lovingly brought this home built in the 1800s back to life and the once abandoned eyesore is now the nicest home on the block.
 Quick note: you can click the link at the bottom of each section to learn more and see more photos.